 Can We Talk: a National Miniseries for Mental Health Awareness Month

 Can We Talk is our miniseries for Mental Health Awareness each May.
-The first season broadcast nationally in May 2019.
+The first season broadcast nationally in May 2019 on 221 stations in 32 states and Washington D.C.
 Each episode explores a subject that is difficult to talk about through a combination of storytelling and expert guidance, offering listeners practical tools for navigating challenging conversations.
 This series is distributed in partnership with WBUR Boston.
-The first season of Can We Talk includes four hour-long episodes:
+The first season of the miniseries includes four hour-long episodes:

 Community Listening & Conversation

 In partnership with community organizations, schools, and libraries, Safe Space Radio hosts public listening and discussion events featuring issues, stories, and guests from Can We Talk.
 Public events afford listeners the opportunity to practice talking about difficult subjects in real time, and to engage with issues raised in the series such as restorative justice, access to healthcare, the opioid epidemic, homelessness, or racial justice—many of which affect the daily lives of Mainers.
 Current partners include Maine Initiatives, Maine Inside Out, Maine Wabanaki REACH, Gay, Lesbian, and Straight Education Alliance (GLSEN), Maine Medical Center, Waynflete School, and others.
 We also offer listening and training events for organizational leadership, such as staff, board members, and constituents of community-based nonprofits who work in each content area.
 This project is made possible with support from the Sam L. Cohen Foundation.

 Safe Space Radio offers two series of brief story prompts for groups to use in discussion and education: for family caregivers for those with dementia, and for LGBTQ teens and their allies.
 These prompts were designed to invite conversation and open sharing about difficult experiences.